The term “Zero Tolerance” appears in a True story for the first time.

 – – –

 It wasn’t too long until I started noting that ZT truly was a true trend — and an awful one at that.
-Years later as I post this entry to the web, it remains the most-suggested story type in reader story submissions — and we’ve watched it spread beyond schools and into the “real world“.
+Years later as I post this entry to the web, it remains the most-suggested story type in reader story submissions — and we’ve watched it spread beyond schools and into the “real world” …just as I argued would happen from very early on.